What is sexual abuse?

-Whilst it is true that penetrative acts of sexual violence constitute sexual abuse, sexual abuse also includes sexual harassment and emotional sexual abuse.
-Sexual harassment can include forcing another person to perform acts of a sexual nature against their will.
+While penetrative acts of sexual violence constitute sexual abuse, sexual abuse also includes sexual harassment and emotional sexual abuse.
+Sexual harassment can consist of forcing another person to perform acts of a sexual nature against their will.
 It can also involve making advances towards people who have expressed their disinterest but insist anyway.
 Publishing an intimate photo of somebody without their consent is also a form of non-contact sexual abuse and the punishment can be severe.

 Signs of sexual abuse

 Everyone reacts to trauma in their own complex way.
 If it is a child or young person who is experiencing sexual abuse they might not be able or ready to tell you about the abuse.
 Instead, you might notice signs, including physical signs and changes in children’s behaviour or emotions.
-However, amongst survivors of sexual abuse there are some common signs to look out for:
+However, among survivors of sexual abuse, there are some common signs to look out for: